Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

-Second, the spectra of the harmonic current-current correlation function, should be satisfyingly close to the ideal harmonic spectra based on the extracted phonon frequencies.
+Second, barring broadening, the spectra of the harmonic current-current correlation function, should be close to the ideal harmonic spectra based on the extracted phonon frequencies.
 Note that the phonon frequencies already contain a temperature dependent anharmonicity shift of $\omega_{\mathbf{k}a}^0$.
-In order to take into account broadening associated to anharmonicity, we expect the low frequency spectra to be well described by $\Lambda_\alpha^s(\omega,\Gamma^{tr})$, where $\Gamma^{tr}$ is a broadening that may differ from the (mean) phonon lifetime $\Gamma^{ph}$.
-Since the detailed modifications of the regular part are beyond the scope of the present work, our prior $\Lambda(\omega,\Gamma) \equiv \Lambda_\alpha^s(\omega,\Gamma)+\xi \Lambda_\alpha^{r}(\omega,\Gamma)$, using a mode independent broadening, describes the simplest model suitable for our purpose, as will be seen below.
-Indeed, we have found that the two parameters $\Gamma(T)$ and $\xi(T)$, at each temperature, are sufficient for a quantitative reconstruction of the imaginary time correlations in the entire temperature range from $T=15$~K to melting (see Supplemental Material).
+In order to take into account broadening associated with anharmonicity, we expect the low frequency spectra to be well described by $\Lambda_\alpha^s(\omega,\Gamma^{tr})$, where $\Gamma^{tr}$ is a mode independent broadening that may behave differently from the inverse phonon lifetimes.
+Since the detailed modifications of the regular part are beyond the scope of the present work, the prior $\Lambda(\omega,\Gamma) \equiv \Lambda_\alpha^s(\omega,\Gamma)+\xi \Lambda_\alpha^{r}(\omega,\Gamma)$, using a mode independent broadening, describes the simplest model suitable for our purpose, as will be seen below.
+Indeed, we have found that the two parameters $\Gamma(T)$ and $\xi(T)$, are sufficient for a quantitative reconstruction of the imaginary time correlations in the entire temperature range, from $T=15$~K to melting~\cite{supplementary}.